 The Road to Hana deserves more time than a day trip.
 With one or two nights, stay in a romantic Airbnb bamboo temple with floor to ceiling windows to watch the sun rise over the ocean.
 Swim in a waterfall and stargaze at night.

 Check price and availability on the bamboo temple here.

-My top picks for Maui Airbnbs and resorts—by area—are here.
+My top picks for Maui vacation rentals and resorts—by area—are here.

 If you’re also heading to South and West Maui, read more here: